Healthy Oils for Deep Frying | Truweight

 - Soybean oil

 - Sesame oil.

 - Canola oil is

 These are a few oils that aren’t fit for deep frying or cooking at all.

-However, deep fried foods in general adds a lot of calories and causes weight gain.
+However, deep-fried foods, in general, add a lot of calories and cause weight gain.
 So much so that a KFC chicken wing contains around 70 calories.

 Also Read High-Fat Foods for Weight loss!